 SERVICE POSITIONS

 In Alcoholics Anonymous, service is one of the cornerstones of our recovery.
 By showing up for our group and for one another, we practice the principles of humility, responsibility, and unity.
-Service not only helps us stay sober, it ensures that the hand of AA is always there for the next person seeking help.
+Service not only helps us stay sober, but it also ensures that the hand of AA is always there for the next person seeking help.

-“We are responsible for the effort, God is responsible for the outcome”
+“We are responsible for the effort, God is responsible for the outcome.”

 SERVICE POSITIONS

 The Chipmunk celebrates sobriety milestones by handing out chips and medallions during the meeting.
 This role brings joy and encouragement, helping members feel recognized and supported in their recovery journey.
+Eligibility: At least 24 hours of continuous sobriety, 1-month commitment.

 The Secretary keeps BBG organized and running smoothly.
 Duties include managing announcements, maintaining group records, and ensuring the meeting information stays up to date.